Maolbhuidhe Bed and Breakfast, Fionnphort, Isle of Mull

 From Southern Scotland and England

-Go to Glasgow, then take the A82 north along loch Lomond to Crianlarich and Tyndrum.
+Go to Glasgow, then take the A82 north along loch Lomond, forking right in Tarbet for Crianlarich and Tyndrum.
 Just beyond Tyndrum fork left onto the A85 for Dalmally and Oban.
 In Oban take the ferry to Craignure (Mull).

-As an alternative, half way up loch Lomond, at Tarbet, turn left for Arrochar, and continue via the 'Rest and Be Thankful' pass to Inverary where you turn right for Dalmally and Oban (rejoining the first route just west of Dalmally).
+As an alternative, half way up loch Lomond, at Tarbet, keep straight on for Arrochar, and continue via the 'Rest and Be Thankful' pass to Inverary where you turn right for Dalmally and Oban (rejoining the first route just west of Dalmally).
 The distance is much the same but it avoids the narrow and congested road at the upper end of loch Lomond.

 From Edinburgh